tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ### Case Studies

 We now turn to deployment case studies to validate the architectural approach of a fault-tolerant catalog.
-Furthermore, we assume that VAST has a resilient write path, e.g., by reading data from Kafka.
+Furthermore, we assume that Tenzir has a resilient write path, e.g., by reading data from Kafka.
 Consequently, faulty data sources will not cause a global inconsistency and simply respawn upon failure.
-We also assume that VAST has a resilient read path, assuming that downstream workloads operate correctly when a query needs to restart.
+We also assume that Tenzir has a resilient read path, assuming that downstream workloads operate correctly when a query needs to restart.
 For example, when using the system interactively during threat hunting, the analyst would get an error instead of a result, causing them to resubmit the query.